jayc2111/commands/notes/MQTT_TLS.md

 ## odroid
-very nice: you can save config files for mosquitto_sub and mosquitto_pub to set default options:
+*very nice*: you can save config files for mosquitto_sub and mosquitto_pub to set default options:
 ```sh
 ~/.config/mosquitto_sub
 ~/.config/mosquitto_pub